Best (& Worst) Restaurants in Singapore (2006)

 Read my review Read my reviews here and here

 I have been a faithful customer ever since the tcc chain started four years ago.
 Being a coffee lover, I am drawn to their huge selections of the various types of coffee.
-My favorites include the Blue Mountain coffee and Java Arabica.
+My favourites include the Blue Mountain coffee and Java Arabica.
 Besides the wide coffee range, tcc also serves yummy food and desserts.
 The service is almost always worthy of a five-star rating that puts the other coffee chains to shame.

 Cafébiz at Traders Hotel, Best Buffet (Winner)